 Tell us what you did.
 Support others in the community.
 You can provide evidence of your activity by sharing a screenshot from your watch or tracker app if you use one.
 But this is not required.
 Simply tell us, e.g., “Mary and Fido enjoyed a lovely 5K walk in their neighborhood.
 It took about an hour.”
 If you don’t care about your time, or don’t want it to be shared, no problem.

-Facebook: we’ll start a thread on the College Park parkrun Facebook page.
-Add a comment about your activity, like or comment on others’ activity.
+Facebook: we start a thread on the College Park parkrun Facebook page every Saturday.
+Add a comment about your activity.
+Like or comment on others’ activity.
+They notice!

 Strava: we have a Strava “club”, https://www.strava.com/clubs/collegeparkparkrun.
-Join the club, record your activity, and mention CP virtual parkrun.
+Join the club, record your activity, and mention CP virtual parkrun ("CPVp").
 Give kudos and comments on others’ activities.

 NOTE: (i) the activity is only visible to us in the club activity feed if your Strava privacy settings allow it; (ii) frustratingly, the club activity feed shows only activities of type "run", though we love walking, too!
 Solutions are either to set the activity type to "run", or to drop us an email to confirm, or to add a comment on the Strava event post.